Paying For College at Carrington College

 Federal Supplemental Educational Opportunity Grants (FSEOG)

 FSEOGs provide supplemental funds to Federal Pell Grant-eligible undergraduate students who demonstrate exceptional need.
-Exceptional need is defined as the lowest expected family contribution per federal need analysis methodology.
+Exceptional need is defined as the lowest Expected Family Contribution (2023-24 FAFSA form) or Student Aid Index (2024-25 FAFSA form) per federal need analysis methodology.
 Because FSEOG funds are limited, students should apply for these grants as early as possible.

 You can typically receive between $100 and $600 a year, depending on your financial need, when you apply, the amount of other aid you get, and the availability of funds.
 These funds do not need to be repaid.